You’re on your Mac, MacBook Pro or Air and struggling to delete some files from your Toshiba external hard drive. So why won’t it work?

 4. Pick Delete Backup.

-Otherwise, if you’re on a OS Big Sur or later.
+Otherwise, if you’re on Big Sur or later.
 Another way to do this.
 Assuming you’re happy to get rid of your backup entirely.
 Is to reformat your drive.
 Then take another backup.

 Or of course buy another Toshiba external hard drive and start backing up to that.
 Leaving your old backups alone, on your original Toshiba drive.